codeship/go-best-practices/README.md

 ## Extra Goodies

 We run markdown-spellcheck in CI on all contributions.
-Failure to ammend such errors will result in changes being rejected.
+Failure to amend such errors will result in changes being rejected.

 run `npm test` to see output and see [mdspell](https://github.com/lukeapage/node-markdown-spellcheck) for details on how to maintain the `.spelling` file.